Old Habits

 walls of steel

-replacing the pillory
+trading in the pillory

-with civilized refinements
+for more civilized refinements

-just because you can’t touch it
+just because you can’t see it

 doesn’t make it any less real